comp210ss2/comp210ss2.github.io/syllabus.md

 ## Textbook

 There is no required textbook, and we will primarily use the resources on this website.

+Some of our lecture slides use content from [Introduction to Algorithms, fourth edition](https://www.amazon.com/Introduction-Algorithms-fourth-Thomas-Cormen/dp/026204630X) (commonly referred to as CLRS, the first letters of the authors' last names).

-However, you may use the free and open-source data structures textbook found at [opendatastructures.org](https://opendatastructures.org).
+You may also use the free and open-source data structures textbook found at [opendatastructures.org](https://opendatastructures.org).

 ## Resources